n0y/mediatheken-dlna-bridge/README.md

 Common configuration

-* _DATABASE_LOCATION_ points to the directory and name of the H2 database.
+* _DATABASE_LOCATION_ points to the directory and name of the lucene index directory.
 Defaults to `./data/clipdb`
 * _UPDATEINTERVAL_FULL_HOURS_ number of hours between full db updates.
 Defaults to `24`.
 * _DISPLAY_NAME_ under this name, the Mediatheken-DLNA-Bridge will be visible in your network.
 Defaults to `Mediatheken`.